-- Accidental Murder: Paul shoots one of the helicopter pilots at the end, mistaking him for one of Charlie's forms.
+- Accidental Murder: At the end, Paul shoots one of the helicopter pilots, mistaking him for one of Charlie's forms.

-- And Then Buckley Was A Zombie: And then Rochelle.
+- And Then John Was a Zombie: The first conversion victim was Buckley.
+And then Rochelle.
 And Alex.
 And...

 - Apocalypse How - Planetary Class 3: What would occur should Charlie survive Going Cold Turkey (see Weaksauce Weakness below) it could go on to reproduce itself and absorb everything and everyone on Earth and supplant the human race entirely.